japila-books/spark-sql-internals/docs/connector/catalog/CatalogPlugin.md

 ```

 !!! note "SHOW CURRENT NAMESPACE"
-    Use [ShowCurrentNamespaceExec](../../physical-operators/ShowCurrentNamespaceExec.md) physical command to display the name.
+    Use `SHOW CURRENT NAMESPACE` command to display the name.

 ## Implementations